Want to land that dream job, but don't have any work experience? The way in could be a great resume. Check out these tricks to wow that employer.

 Talk About Your Achievements

 When relevant to the job you’re applying for, include awards you’ve won at school.
-List special acknowledgements you’ve received in your community or through volunteer organizations.
+List special acknowledgments you’ve received in your community or through volunteer organizations.

 Does your potential new employer need to know that you won the sixth-grade spelling bee?
-No. But if you were a captain of a team or a club, those extra-curricular achievements can help demonstrate your ability to lead.
+No. But if you were a team or club captain, those extra-curricular achievements can help demonstrate your ability to lead.

 Use the Right Format

-You should write your resume in reverse chronological order, with the most recent job positions listed first.
-Full-time students without any previous work experience can list their education first.
-Graduates with volunteer or internship experience can list that first.
+You should write your resume chronologically, with the most recent job positions listed first.
+Full-time students without any previous work experience can list their education first, and graduates with volunteer or internship experience can list that first.

-Without work experience, it can be tempting to want to create a robust resume that showcases every success you’ve had in life up to this point.
-Just keep in mind that without work experience, it’s always best to keep your resume to one page.
+Without work experience, it can be tempting to create a robust resume showcasing every success you’ve had in life up to this point.
+Remember that without work experience, it’s always best to keep your resume to one page.

 Employers don’t need to (and don’t want to) read through two or three pages of your high school achievements and college coursework.